Eisenstadt–Umgebung District

 The Bezirk Eisenstadt-Umgebung (Kotar Željezno-okolica; Kismarton Járás) is an administrative district (Bezirk) in the federal state of Burgenland, Austria.

 The area of the district is 455.5 km^{2}, with a population of 44,787 (2024), and a population density of 99 persons per km^{2}.
-The administrative center of the district is Eisenstadt (Željezno), itself a statutory city outside of the district.
+The administrative center of the district is Eisenstadt (Željezno), itself a statutory city outside the district.

 Administrative divisions

 The district consists of the below municipalities and towns.
-The populations are as of 11 May 2024: